universome/text-vae/README.md

 - How can we formulate "disentaglement" more formally?
 Is it just variable independence?
 - Yes/no glasses, yes/no smiling and all of them are different.
 For each/some normal attribute we should keep a binary attribute, denoting its off/on state.
 - Group latent dimensions into inter-dependent blocks and allow covariance in each block.
 Our covariance matrix is a block matrix.
+- When using categorical prior, we do not want to specify, how many categories there are.
+Can we give a lot of categories, but make it a pain to use a new category each time?
+So model will try to be compact.
+Or it is happening already in normal KL loss?